West-DevOps/ansible-bootstrap/README.md

 ## Running

-From a completely fresh install of Ubuntu, grab the repo and `cd` into it; then:
+From a completely fresh install of Ubuntu, grab the repo and `cd` into it; then run:

 * `apt install ansible` to install ansible
 * `sudo ls` to cache sudo privs for the ansible run